jzhupan/Image-To-Text-Translator-App/README.md

 # Image to Text Translator App

-This project was inspired by a hobby of enjoying foreign comics without knowing the language.
+This project was inspired by a hobby of enjoying foreign comics with the issue of not able to enjoy it because of the language barrier.
 This is a tool that can also be used to translate any image you desire, it includes all Tesseract OCR supported language library.

 ## Resources Used